NVISOsecurity/evtx-hunter/readme.md

 # Introduction
-evtx-hunter helps to quickly spot interesting activity in Windows Event Viewer (EVTX) files.
+**evtx-hunter helps to quickly spot interesting activity in Windows Event Viewer (EVTX) files.**

+It can process a high number of events quickly, making it suitable for use during investigations and hunting activities across a high number of collected events.

 # What is evtx-hunter